cainepavl/README/README.md

   👀 I’m interested in all things IT! 🖥️ I have experience in IT Support, Database Management, IT Instruction, and Cybersecurity...

-  🌱 I’m currently learning Python and Bash while keeping my certs active.💡 I plan to learn about Linux administration as Windows becomes agentic... ⏲️
+  🌱 I’m currently learning Python and Bash while keeping my certs active.💡 I'm also learning about Linux administration as Windows becomes agentic... ⏲️

   💞️ I’m looking to bring my skills to an organization that values their talent!